danielsholden/javascript-interview-questions/README.md

 The tasks are collected from technical interviews of companies from such as: Yandex, Tbank(Tinkoff), VK(Vkontakte), Alfabank, Wildberries, X5, Citilink, Sovcombank, Tabby and etc.

+Although tasks from different interviews are similar and may repeat,  they won’t be duplicated in the list.

 Current domain: `Javascript - Frontend`

-Tasks don't include theoretical questions, framework questions and tasks or systems design tasks.
+Tasks don't include theoretical questions, frameworks or system design tasks and questions.

 **Statuses:**
 * *If there is no badge, then the problem was solved without any hints